How to Bring a Steady Stream of Patients to Your Nurse Practitioner Practice

 Keep doing what works!

-The choice is your …
+The ball is in your court; it's your choice …

-But first, let me introduce myself.
+But first, let me quickly introduce myself.

-I’m Barbara C. Phillips, APRN, GNP, FNP-BC, FAANP, and I’m a Nurse Practitioner like you.
+My name is Barbara C. Phillips, APRN, GNP, FNP-BC, FAANP, and I’m a Nurse Practitioner like you.

 For over 30 years, I’ve been in the trenches, working in various settings.